14gasher/oauth-example/README.md

 If you want to access this information in your routes, it is found in `res.locals.oauth.token`, so you immediately have access to the client and user information associated with the token.

 [back](#top)

+<a id='database'></a>
+# Database

+There are four tables that should be stored in the database:

+- Client
+- User
+- Authorization Code
+- Token

+The server will make use of the stored value in these for authorization and authentication purposes.
+Ideally, the database system used would be promise-based such that they can just be returned.
+If this is not available, you can make use of the callback parameter in each of the model functions.

+<a id='database-client'></a>
+### Client

+This stores information on the client.

+- id: unsigned long primary key auto_increment. // For Relations
+- client_id: String unique  // Client knows
+- client_secret: String  // Client knows
+- data_uris: [String] // Array of acceptable redirect locations
+- grants: [String] // Array of grants client has access to (authorization_code being one)

+<a id='database-user'></a>
+### User

+This stores information about the user.

+- id: unsigned long primary key auto_increment. // For Relations
+- Anything else you want / need for your server

+<a id='database-code'></a>
+### Authorization Code

+This stores information related to the authorization code

+- authorization_code: String primary key // string with a valid code
+- expires_at: Date // When the code expires
+- redirect_uri: String // String with a valid uri
+- client_id: unsigned long references Client(id)
+- user_id: unsigned long references User(id)

+<a id='database-token'></a>
+### Token

+This stores information related to your tokens

+- access_token: String primary key // string with a valid access token
+- access_token_expires_at: Date // When token expires
+- client_id: unsigned long references Client(id)
+- user_id: unsigned long references User(id)